+- 5 MAYMESTER term begins.

+- 6 Last date to register for a full load or to add classes (May term).
+Last day to receive financial credit for courses dropped.
+All forms must be returned by the student in order for credit to be received.
+The student is responsible for having forms returned to the proper office by 5:00 p.m.

-15 Last day to drop a course being failed without receiving a grade of "WF".
-(May term) 23 Last day to drop a course.
-(May term) 24 Last day of class for May term.
-27 Summer term begins.
-29 Last date to register for a full load or to add classes (Summer term).
+- Last day to drop a course being failed without receiving a grade of "WF".
+(May term)

+- 22 Last day to drop a course.
+(May term)

+- 23 Last day of class for May term.

+- 27 SUMMER term begins.

+- Last date to register for a full load or to add classes (Summer term).
 Last day to receive financial credit for courses dropped.
 All forms must be returned by the student in order for credit to be received.
 The student is responsible for having forms returned to the proper office by 5:00 p.m.